 Cats are notorious for their strong waste smells, which is why picking the correct cat litter is such an important decision.
 The wrong litter could leave your house smelling foul with pieces of litter tracked throughout the home.
 But if you get the right litter, you’ll never smell it or see it, except when you’re changing it out.

-The 10 cat litters on this list are some of the best on the market.
+The 10 best cat litters on this list are some of the best on the market today.
 They’re popular picks that have proven themselves to be winners, but we wanted to go a step further and figure out which are the top performers today.
 You’ll be able to read about how they compared in the following reviews, which should prepare you to make a purchase you won’t regret.

 |Best Overall||Scoop Away Complete Performance Clumping Clay Cat Litter||